About wallets, accounts, and addresses in Phantom

 • Solana addresses look different from Ethereum addresses.

-Importing wallets
+Importing or restoring wallets

 You can import wallets from other apps such as Solflare, MetaMask, or Base Wallet using a recovery phrase.
-This restores the full wallet with all associated accounts across supported chains.
+This restores the full wallet with all associated accounts across supported networks.
+You can also import a single address on one network using a private key.

 Was this article helpful?

-11 out of 14 found this helpful
+17 out of 22 found this helpful

 Can't find what you're looking for?